What does the Office of Professional Development provide?

 Hours of Operation:

-Career development ideally begins the first year of college and continues for the duration of a student’s education.
+Professional development ideally begins the first year of college and continues for the duration of a student’s education.
 A simple PATH is recommended, which allows students to explore, assess, make decisions, set goals and determine a course of action:

 P ersonal Assessment – First Year Students